nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all Tasks
 2. Taskify lists all the Tasks
+   Use case ends.

 **Extensions**